 Managing arc flash risk in your electrical safety program can seem daunting at the beginning, but a successful implementation requires a structured approach.
-A report and equipment labels may be a good start, but it’s certainly not the end.
+A report and equipment labels may be a good start, but they’re certainly not the end.
 Below are some key points of good arc flash safety management.

 Update your operational methods and safety program